 Sea Glass

-I’ve been collecting sea glass on my walks.
+I have been collecting sea glass on my walks.

 Time and salt transformed them.
 The tumbling softened what was dangerous.
 The constant motion wore away the sharpness until what remains is smooth, frosted, and safe to hold.

-Van der Kolk writes about neuroplasticity, the brain’s capacity to be reshaped by experience.
+van der Kolk writes about neuroplasticity, the brain’s capacity to be reshaped by experience.
 The nervous system that learned fear can also learn safety.
 The braced body can also soften.

 For Anyone Whose Body Is Keeping Score